McCallie won't return as Duke's women's basketball coach - WHIZ News

 McCallie announced her departure in a 6-minute video posted Thursday on the program’s Twitter account.
 She said she was “choosing to step away” as coach, saying she wanted to bring “clarity” instead of uncertainty as she entered the final year of her contract.

-“I want to provide an opportunity for change, growth and a sense of security relative to the future of the program,” McCallie said.
+“I want to provide an opportunity for change, growth and a sense of security relative to the future of the program,” McCallie said, noting she hoped the move would allow the team “to play free without the burden and uncertainty of their coach’s future.”

 McCallie led the Blue Devils to a 330-107 record in her 13 seasons and was a three-time Atlantic Coast Conference coach of the year.
-Duke won three ACC Tournament titles and reached 10 NCAA Tournaments, including four straight trips to the Elite Eight from 2010-13.
+Duke won at least a share of the ACC regular-season title four times as well as three ACC Tournament titles.
+There were also 10 trips to the NCAA Tournament, including four straight trips to the Elite Eight from 2010-13.

 “Here at Duke, Joanne’s extraordinary passion for excellence produced championship-level success and provided many timeless, captivating moments for both our student-athletes and fans,” athletic director Kevin White said in a statement.
 “To be sure, Joanne’s unwavering commitment to leadership and service has had an enormous impact on the development of countless young women over the past three decades.”